worklifesg/Machine-Learning-IBM/README.md

 #                                                                 Machine-Learning-IBM
-This is course on Machine Learning from IBM and some python built codes will be presented here for Regression, Classification, Clustering and Recommender Systems.
+This is course on Machine Learning using Python.
+Most of the programs are from IBM course and some are presenterd only for learning purpose.
+These codes will be on topics like Regression, Classification, Clustering and Recommender Systems.

 # Simple and Multiple Linear Regression